M3DV/FracNet/README.md

 ## Usage

 ### Download the Dataset
-We collect a large-scale rib fracture CT dataset, named [RibFrac Dataset](https://doi.org/10.5281/zenodo.3893508), as a benchmark for developping algorithms on rib fracture detection, segmentation and classification.
-You may download the dataset via [RibFrac Challenge](https://ribfrac.grand-challenge.org/dataset/) website.
+We collect a large-scale rib fracture CT dataset, named RibFrac Dataset as a benchmark for developping algorithms on rib fracture detection, segmentation and classification.
+You may access the public part of RibFrac dataset via [RibFrac Challenge](https://ribfrac.grand-challenge.org/dataset/) website, which was an official MICCAI 2020 challenge.

 ### Training
 To train the FracNet model, run the following in command line: